eaze/data-science-homework/README.md

 At alpha=0.05 significance level, what is the test statistics, and is the increase in defective rate of new method statistically significant?

-Provide two values, first the test statistic answer up to 3 digits after decimal point, then boolean 1 if it is significant, 0 otherwise
+Provide two values: first the test statistic up to 3 digits after decimal point, then boolean value 1 if it is significant, 0 otherwise.

 <br />